Ilefrajhi/weather-app/README.md

 Web browsers provide a geolocation API that allows web apps to access the user's location data, which i actually used to determine the user's loacation.

-## U need to enable the browser location API first
+## U need to enable the browser's location API first
 ![alt text](image-4.png)

 # See the weather where you are with me !